BlueBoi904/Cliff-Bot-NodeJS/README.md

 `!stocks` returns the current market data from some the hottest stocks on the market.

-`!dogs <breed>` returns cute pictures of dogs to cheer you up,.
+`!dogs <breed>` returns cute pictures of dogs to cheer you up.

 `!translate <language symbol> <text>` Translates to and from anylanguage.
 Our API will auto detect text language.

-- !multiply
-- !commands
--
-- !fortune
-- !stock
-- !stocks
-- !ping
-- !translate
-- !dogs
-- !meme
-- !animalfact
-- !panda
-- !chat
+`!animalfact` Give the user a random animal fact.

+`!fortune` Tell the user their fortune.

+`!meme` Send a random funny meme to the discord channel.

+`!panda` Send a random panda pic to the channel.

+`!multiply <1 2 3>` returns product of numbers entered by space.

+`!ping` Ping the bot!
+See what happens...

 # What I've Learned